Main Claire's Itchy Feet logo

 Hacienda in Loja

-If you are a budget traveler, you can stay in a hostel that offers rooms in $5–15 range.
+If you are visiting Ecuador as a budget traveler you can stay in a hostel that offers rooms in $5–15 range.
 If you want to loosen your purse strings a little more, the haciendas are a great option in towns that don’t have hostels.
 Haciendas are farming estates of colonial times, converted into hotels.
 They are quaint and charming and cost a little more than the hostels.

 And if you are in a big city like Guayaquil, Quito or Cuenca, you can opt for one of the many chain hotels, if you can afford them.

-During my time in Ecuador, I mostly stayed in hostels and Haciendas, whichever was cheaper.
+During my travel to Ecuador, I mostly stayed in hostels and Haciendas, whichever was cheaper.
 Masaya hostel and Hostal Vagabundo in Quito are two of my favorites.

 Traveling in Ecuador

 For intercity travel, public and private buses are the best way (and sometimes the only way )to travel in Ecuador.
 I remember taking so many bus rides.
-Guayaquil and Quito have subways that connect to most parts of the city.
+Guayaquil and Quito have subways that connect to most parts of the city ease your trip to Ecuador.

 There are several companies like Easy Taxi, Uni Taxi, and Cabify that have taxi services.